 - Present-Day Past: Invoked, as the queens are telling their story to a modern audience through the lens of modern pop music and allusions to modern pop culture.
 Most prominently is the depiction of Henry VIII finding Anna of Cleves' portrait, which is framed like he's swiping through Tinder, and his disappointment in how she looks in real life is referred to him not liking how she looked in her "profile picture".

 - Proper Lady: Jane Seymour, who is nurturing and feminine.
 Contrast with Anne Boleyn, who was more of a Spirited Young Lady.

-- Race Lift: In the original West End cast, Catherine of Aragon and Anna of Cleves are black.
-Catherine Parr is mixed race (black and Latina).
+- In the original West End cast, Catherine of Aragon and Anna of Cleves are Black.
+Catherine Parr is mixed race (Black and Latine).

-- Their races are virtually the same in the Broadway cast, with the addition of Anne Boleyn being Asian and Katherine Howard being Latina.
+- Their races were virtually the same in the original Broadway cast, with the addition of Anne Boleyn being Asian and Katherine Howard being Latine.

 - Running Gag:

 - Catherine of Aragon's religiousness is constantly Played for Laughs.